uwine4850/foozy/docs/en/config/config.md

 places the data into an instance of the `Config` object.

 To get started with the configuration, you must first set up generation.
-You can use cmd command `go run mycmd/cmd.go initcnf <target_dir>` to configure it.
+You can use cmd command `go run mycmd/cmd.go cnf-init <target_dir>` to configure it.
 This command uses codegeneration to create basic settings.
 [This file](https://github.com/uwine4850/foozy/blob/master/internal/codegen/init_cnf/init_cnf.go) will be generated.